Early diagnosis of fungal infection is

 Inabilityof serology that measures IgG to distinguish between current or previous infection (detection of IgM is useful in diagnosisof acute fungal infections).
 False positives may occur with some tests in the setting of other endemic fungal infections.

-Use of modern molecular tools for the identification of fungal pathogen is rising rapidly.
+Use of modern molecular tools for the identification of the fungal pathogen is rising rapidly.
 This advancement is driven by the rapid accumulation of protein and DNA sequence data and growing need to identify a broader range of fungi.

 Molecular methods for fungal diagnosis can be broadly categorized into two subsets: